urbit/docs/tutorials/arvo/move-trace.md

         (pass wire [%g %deal [our our] ram deal])
 ```

-Next in our stack trace we have this:
+Next in our move trace we have this:
 ```
 ["|" %pass [%d %g] [[%deal [~zod ~zod] %hood %poke] /] [i=//term/1 t=~]]
 ```